March 13, 2020

 - Anyone may choose to wear a mask, as they wish.
 We will not stop any person from wearing one, and we will not assume that a person is sick because of the mask.

-- Any person who has traveled outside Canada in the last 14 days to an infected country:
+who has traveled outside Canada in the last 14 days to an infected country:

 - They are to stay at home for 14 days